XOW Logo

 aviation, war

-Captain William "Wild Bill" Dunn (introduction); Private Boomerang Jones (introduction); a white woman (introduction); the M'Bujies (villains, introduction for all, some die)
+Captain William "Wild Bill" Dunn (introduction); Private Boomerang Jones (introduction); the M'Bujies (villains, introduction for all, some die)

 "Wild Bill" Dunn, an American engineer, survives a British scouting expedition in Ethiopia, meets an Australian named Private Jones, and for months they work together to create a war machine from the remains of Fascist equipment that they call the Blue Tracer, and which they hope will provide the capabilities to overcome a local enemy tribe.